akulbansal1/Notes_Obsidian/Akul's Notebook/Books/Factor_Investing/Factor Investing From Traditional to Alternative Risk Premia.md

 ## <u>Chapter 3: Peering Under the Hood of Rules-Based Portfolio Construction: The Impact of Security Selection and Weighting Decisions</u>
 By Jennifer Bender, Xialoe Sun and Taie Wang
 - Framework
-	- "weight of each security in the portfolio is written as:"![[Screenshot 2023-08-25 at 2.44.52 PM.png]] "where z is a multiplier applied to a starting set of security weights, e.g. market cap weight or equal weight"
+	- "weight of each security in the portfolio is written as:"![[Screenshot 2023-08-25 at 2.44.52 PM.png]] "where $z$ is a multiplier applied to a starting set of security weights, e.g. market cap weight or equal weight"
 	- "Larger multipliers can be given to the stocks that deliver more exposure to the factor.
 Smaller multipliers can be given to the stocks that deliver negative exposure to the factor."
 - Security selection and weighting
 	- "the fewer stocks chosen, the higher the tracking error will be. [...] the higher the exposure to the targeted factor will generally also be, and if the return to the factor is positive, the higher the return will generally be."